nationalarchives/front-end-development-guide/development-guide.md

 For government facing services the service manual states:

-> If you service is aimed at internal users rather than the general public you should use the browsers in the table [for public facing services] as a starting point then **use your own analytics data to decide and appropriate level of support**
+> If you service is aimed at internal users rather than the general public you should use the browsers in the table [for public facing services] as a starting point then **use your own analytics data to decide an appropriate level of support**

 #### Testing across contexts and conditions